-Guilford County Sheriff Department Jobs
+Guilford County Sheriff Department: Qualifications for Jobs

 The Guilford County Sheriff’s Office has three districts, in the Eastern, Northwest and Southwest areas of Guilford County, North Carolina.
 Guilford County Deputy Sheriff jobs may be available in any of these districts or divisions.
 Other Guilford County Sheriff Department jobs may be found in divisions such as courtroom services, legal processes, special operations and transportation.